 The start of drilling was announced on February 17, 2021.
 The drill plan included a total of approximately 100 holes in the two highest priority exploration target areas delineated by the 2019 exploration program, Ivana Central and Ivana North.
-The drilling program was designed with a series of goals and the flexibility to modify the initial drilling plan and schedule based on results.
-Following this strategy, the program proceeded with a nominal 1,500 metre initial phase for each of Ivana Central and Ivana North with a subsequent 1,500 metres of drilling to be deployed to followup the best results at both targets in more detail.
 On June 23, 2021, Blue Sky announced that it had completed the first tranche of the program, consisting of 1,584 metres in 40 holes at the Ivana North target area.
 The drilling program tested an area covering 4 kilometres by 5 kilometres on roughly 400 to 800 metre centres utilizing a hydraulic drill rig.
 Results for these holes were announced on October 21, 2021 and included anomalous low-grade (less than 100ppm) uranium intercepts in thirty percent of the holes completed, often accompanied by anomalous pathfinder elements including molybdenum and selenium.
 Based on the similarities to the geochemical pathfinder footprint at the Ivana deposit, the Ivana North results are interpreted to confirm the potential for discovery of a REDOX front related uranium mineralized system in the Ivana North area.
 An additional six holes totaling 286 metres drilled at Ivana Central were reported at the same time as the first tranche of drilling from Ivana North.
 Two of the six holes intersected anomalous uranium, including 120 ppm U3O8 over 1 metre at in hole AGIC-01.
-Permits allowing the work to continue were received in October 2021.